Tourism Partnership North Wales: About

 The partners in TPNW are all the local authorities and a broad spread of tourism, hospitality, and leisure industry representatives from across the Region.
 TPNW acts as the lead body supporting tourism throughout North Wales and works closely with Cadw, Tourism Training for Wales and the 6 Local Authorities as well as Snowdonia National Park.
 The Partnership is the first public or private bodies in Wales to use QR codes on behalf of local businesses and are looking into using AR leyers on smart phones.

-The Partnership engages with tourist associations such as Visit Scotland and Visit Britain, consortia and other marketing groups in all areas and sectors of the region – plus local authorities and communities to establish their marketing priorities.
+The Partnership engages with tourist associations such as VisitScotland and VisitBritain, consortia and other marketing groups in all areas and sectors of the region – plus local authorities and communities to establish their marketing priorities.
 A Promotional budget of £1 million is given to the Partnership by the Welsh Government to look after its regions: Conwy, Caernarfon, Wrexham, Llangollen / Dee Valley and Betws-y-Coed.

 The Partnership has an accredited scheme for hotels and other businesses called the Green Dragon.